alfaourimh/Proptool_Extension/README.md

 PLEASE NOTE:

-You MUST generate your own API key for the goodgle apis.
+You MUST generate your own API key for the google apis.
 This is done by making a google cloud account. you are given a free trial and they give you credit to use as well.

 Some steps to help: